berrym/lusush/README.md

 - **Cross-Platform**: Verified on Linux, macOS, BSD systems
 - **Memory Safety**: Valgrind clean, no memory leaks

+> **Note**: Test results reflect current capabilities.
+As development continues, some edge cases or advanced features may not be fully implemented.

 ## 🚀 Use Cases

 ### **System Administration**